davidkorea/MEACHINE_LEARNING/README.md

     plt.title('Linear regression line of feature [ {} ] on train set'.format(feat))
     plt.show()

+# coef_ is of shape (1, n_features), that's why fit by each feature to get the only one coef to plot
 for feat in FEAT_COLS:
     X = house_df[feat].values.reshape(-1,1)
     y = house_df['price'].values